Show / Hide Table of Contents

 Purpose: Send rich notifications to Discord when releases are published

-Secret Name Branch Channel Suggestion Color
+Secret Name Used for Channel suggestion Color

-DISCORD_WEBHOOK_MASTER master #releases or #announcements Blue
+DISCORD_WEBHOOK_MASTER master and V105-LTS jobs #releases or #announcements Blue

-DISCORD_WEBHOOK_CANARY canary #canary-builds or #pre-releases Yellow
+DISCORD_WEBHOOK_CANARY canary job #canary-builds or #pre-releases Yellow

-DISCORD_WEBHOOK_NIGHTLY alpha #nightly-builds or #dev-releases Purple
+DISCORD_WEBHOOK_NIGHTLY alpha job #nightly-builds or #dev-releases Purple

-Setup Steps (repeat for each webhook):
+Setup Steps (repeat for each webhook you need):

 1. Create Webhook in Discord: